-Schanche was known to largely fiddle with his cars, replacing parts with his own creations, so it is rumoured that he might have partly converted his RS200 to the Xtrac system at some point.
-As the rallycross “horsepower war” raged on, the BDT-E engine was reportedly tuned to produce a hefty 650 BHP.
-For the final races, fierce competitors like Schanche were known to crank up the boost even more, which often saw the horsepower numbers surpass the 800 and 900 range.
+Martin Schanche was known to largely fiddle with his cars, replacing parts with his own creations, so it is rumoured that he might have partly converted his RS200 to the Xtrac system at some point.
+As the rallycross “horsepower wars” raged on, the BDT-E engine was reportedly tuned to produce a hefty 650 BHP.
+For the final races, fierce competitors like Schanche were known to crank up the boost even more, which often saw the horsepower numbers reach the 700 to 900 range.

-Schanche’s RS200 also later received the “evolution” aero package which included a taller roof scoop to aid the intercooler get cool air and side NACA ducts in the quarter panels to augment rear brake cooling.
+The car also later received the “evolution” aero package which included a taller roof scoop to aid the intercooler get cool air and side NACA ducts in the quarter panels to augment rear brake cooling.
 Schanche’s RS200 was otherwise factory looking on the outside as opposed to many of his Ford peers who often added wild aerodynamic enhancements to their machine.

 Martin Schanche’s infamous volcanic temper was matched only by his driving talent: a combination that often saw him turn his car into a “heat-seeking missile” to take out another competitor.
 This would often land him in hot water with the officials.
 However, Schanche was a crowd favourite, and he eventually won the 1991 European Rallycross Championship with the car.
-He would race his RS200E until the phasing out of Group B cars in rallycross at the end of the 1992 season.
+He would race his Ford RS200E until the phasing out of Group B cars in rallycross at the end of the 1992 season.

 |Group/Class||Formula A – Division 2||Championships: 1 (1991)|

 |Type||BDT-E, I-4, DOHC 16v, gas||located centrally (mid engine) longitudinal at 23o|

 |Output power – torque||650+ HP @ – rpm (claimed)||– lb-ft @ – rpm|

 |Lubrication system||dry sump with 3 oil pumps|